Launching and executing a social media marketing campaign to promote your business can be a big job, but it is definitely worth the effort.

 Now you’re growing your following in a meaningful way, as opposed to growing a useless legion of fake followers.

-3. Get a social media manager or agency who is in it for the long haul.
+Get a social media manager who is clearly in it for the long haul.

 Social media marketing is a long haul.